26/01/2016 by Siddiqui Fayesal

 I don’t usually text or call people up and wish them a happy new year.
 I’m one of those uptight guys who doesn’t celebrate anything.
 Apart from football, perhaps.
 Even that is rare, to be honest.
 I think the most recent football match I saw was around 2 months ago.
 And I don’t remember the one I saw before that.

 I’m not a person who celebrates much to be honest; at least not by the usual parameters.
 I stay away from birthdays; mine as well as others.
-I try staying away from marriages as far as possible.
+I try staying away from weddings as far as possible.
 I feel uncomfortable if people come up and congratulate me if I cleared an exam.

 This brings me to the crux of this post.